9 Pro Marketing Tips For School Photographers

 The key to success is to demonstrate why your school portraits are worth paying top dollar for.
 There are so many different means available to do so, and finding the ones that work for you is key to managing the marketing side of your business.
 Experimenting and being creative with your strategies is not only fun, but allows you to test out new and dynamic ideas on the fly.

 Worry not though, because we have compiled nine tips that are sure to help make your photography business stand out, gaining you the recognition that every school photographer seeks.
+You can also read even more GotPhoto tips for school photographers in our free school photography guide.

 1. Launch a Referral Program